amnond/mymon/README.md

 requirements:

-sudo pip install tornado
+* sudo pip install tornado

-The following may be unnecessary as is probably already installed with python: sudo apt-get install sqlite3 sudo apt-get install libsqlite3-dev sudo pip install pysqlite
+The following are probably unnecessary as should be installed with python:

+* sudo apt-get install sqlite3
+* sudo apt-get install libsqlite3-dev
+* sudo pip install pysqlite